In This Article

 Editor’s Choice: The Best Barefoot Shoe for Wide Feet

-The variety of footwear is impressive with every single kind you discover.
+The variety of footwear is impressive, with every single kind you discover.
 Boots aren’t as simple as they seem at first and divide into Chukka, Brogue, and Chelsea (we have prepared a detailed review about them) versions, while casual shoes for men can denote espadrilles, sneakers, and boat models.
-The hierarchy of the best barefoot shoe for wide feet depends on several factors:
+Choosing the ideal minimalist footwear for wider feet depends on several factors:

 - your objective, namely, whether you require a pair of shoes for casual wear or dress alternatives for special occasions;